Published September 2016; updated August 2020

 Since 2012 the Tynwald Hansard team has also been responsible for Official Reports in other jurisdictions such as Guernsey and Gibraltar, and is likely to extend its help to other small jurisdictions in future.

 Located on the first floor of Legislative Buildings, the TAO deals primarily with:

 - administrative and secretarial services for Members, Clerks, and Committees;

 - accounts for the Clerk of Tynwald's Office;

-The Messengers and Security Guards control public access to Legislative Buildings, distribute papers during sittings, and do any other work as required.
+On sitting days, the Seneschal, together with the Messengers and Security Guards, controls public access to the Chambers, distributes papers during sittings, and does any other work as required.

 On Tynwald Day the Seneschal, Messengers and Security Guards participate in the processions and are available to give general assistance to Members.

 Although 'Seneschal' is a historic title, the present role dates from 2006 and continues to evolve.

 Scheduled tours are held twice a week and are usually led by the Seneschal or a tour guide.
 Tours are also provided at other times by arrangement.
 Each lasts about 90 minutes and offers visitors the chance to visit all of the Chambers, learn something of the history of Tynwald, and take photos.